-4.14 Cross-reference with the terms of reference
+4.13 Cross-reference with the terms of reference

 This section provides a cross reference of the findings of the relevant sections of the EIS, where the potential impacts and mitigation measures associated with the project are described, with the corresponding sections of the TOR.
+A list of all commitments made by the Proponent in the EIS should be provided, together with a reference to the relevant section in the EIS.